-You will note that the indictment charges that each crime in this case was committed "on or about" a certain date.
-The proof need not establish with certainty the exact date of an alleged crime.
-It is sufficient if the evidence in the case establishes beyond a reasonable doubt that each crime was committed on a date reasonably near the date alleged in the indictment.
+You will note that the indictment charges that the offense was committed on or about a specific date.
+The government does not have to prove that the crime was committed on that exact date, so long as the government proves beyond a reasonable doubt that the defendant committed the crime on a date reasonably near the date stated in the indictment.